desdic/greyjoy.nvim/README.md

 })
 ```

-Once installed and reloaded you can use `:Greyjoy` to run it.
+Once installed and reloaded you can use `:Greyjoy` to run it or `Greyjoy <pluginname or group name>`.

+So in the above example its possible to run the generic and makefile plugin by running `:Greyjoy fast` or if you only wanted to run the makefile plugin you could do `:Greyjoy makefile`

 ## Checkhealth